Active Substance: irbesartan

-Aprovel should not be used in people who may be hypersensitive (allergic) to irbesartan or any of the other ingredients.
+Aprovel must not be used in people who are hypersensitive (allergic) to irbesartan or any of the other ingredients.
 It must not be used in women who are more than three months pregnant.
 Its use during the first three months of pregnancy is not recommended.
 Aprovel in combination with aliskiren-containing medicines (used to treat essential hypertension) must not be used in patients with diabetes, or moderate or severe kidney impairment.

 Why has Aprovel been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Aprovel’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The CHMP decided that Aprovel’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Aprovel

-The European Commission granted a marketing authorisation valid throughout the European Union for Aprovel to Sanofi Pharma Bristol-Myers Squibb SNC on 27 August 1997.
-The marketing authorisation was renewed on 27 August 2002 and on 27 August 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Aprovel on 27 August 1997.